Bow-Tie Structures of Twitter Discursive Communities: Italian debate on Astrazeneca vaccine

+The two biggest communities, DX and LEFT-WING COMMENTATORS, show a respectively strong and weak bow-tie structures (Fig.~\ref{astrazeneca}), denoting, once more, that the strength of the structure does not depend on its dimension.
+Nevertheless, thery are both OUT-dominant.
+In the M5S and IV ones there is a nearly balanced situation between INTENDRILS and OUT as the dominant sector.
+While MEDIA bow-tie is poorly informative, the PD community is not informative, with over 50\% of the nodes in the OTHERS.

-The DX community results again the community with the most numerous and denser strongly connected component; on average the nodes in its SCC have more than 27 links attached while in the other communities there are always less than 10 links per node (Fig.~\ref{conservatives_astra}).
-In this community we identified 728 retweets containing urls to untrustworthy pages, according to Newsguard.
+The DX community results again the community with the most numerous and denser strongly connected component; \fab{in DX community, the average degree of nodes in SCC is greater} than 27 links, while in the other communities there are always less than 10 links per node (Fig.~\ref{conservatives_astra}). \fab{According to Newsguard}, 728 retweets \fab{in DX community} contained urls to untrustworthy pages.
 They are distributed as follow: 43\% between SCC and OUT, 26\% in the SCC, 13\% between IN and SCC, 12\% between IN and OUT and much less between the other sectors.
 We found only two retweets of this type in the M5S community and none in the others.